-Represents the net asset value of the real estate investment. bcIMC management values these investments primarily based on the latest available financial information.
+Represents the net asset value of the real estate investment.
+BCI management values these investments primarily based on the latest audited financial statements with adjustments as deemed appropriate by management.
 Furthermore, such real estate investee funds are subject to redemption restrictions and accordingly the Fund is unable to dispose of the investee until the maturity or wind up and liquidation of the respective investee.
 In such cases, it is the Fund's policy to categorize the investee as level 3 within the fair value hierarchy.